What Is an F1 Visa?

-International student medical insurance plans are for students who travel outside their home county for higher education.
-These student health insurance plans provide coverage for health expenses, prescription drugs, mental health coverage, and even pre existing conditions such as maternity expenses after a waiting period.
-International student insurance plans are designed to satisfy the requirements of American universities.
-To purchase student insurance, you should be either a full time student or a full time scholar performing research for a minimum of 30 hours every week in an educational institution.
+To purchase F1 visa student insurance, you must be a full-time student or a full time student or a full time scholar performing research for a minimum of 30 hours every week in an educational institution.
 International student insurance plans usually require a valid educational visa as proof.

 Buying F1 student insurance for international students is important for several reasons:

-- Visa compliance and waiver requirements: Although the U.S. government doesn't mandate specific insurance for F1 visa students, having appropriate coverage is required for enrollment and to retain requirements for the visa status from your school.
+- Visa compliance and waiver requirements: Although the U.S. government doesn't mandate specific insurance for F1 visa students, maintaining appropriate F1 visa student insurance is necessary for enrollment and to retain requirements for the visa status from your school.

 - Emergency medical evacuation & Repatriation of remains: This benefit covers the high cost of transporting you to an appropriate medical facility (or back to your home country) in the event of a serious illness or injury.
 And in case of an unfortunate death for travelers abroad, the cost of returning your home this is a critical benefit that universities and the U.S. Department of State require.